arkwright/vim-whiteboard/README.md

     cd ~/.vim/bundle
     git clone https://github.com/arkwright/vim-whiteboard.git

-Only tested in Vim 7.4 on OS X using MacVim.
+It is *strongly recommended* that you configure the `g:whiteboard_temp_directory` option (see _Configuration_ below), othewise Whiteboard might throw an error if it cannot write to your system's temp directory.

-**This plugin is very much a prototype.
-Your mileage may vary!**
+Tested in Vim 7.4 on OS X and Windows using MacVim/gvim.

 ## Usage